 Trauma and PTSD

 First responders often deal with dangerous and life-threatening situations.
-Direct personal exposure to an extreme traumatic event is known to trigger Post-traumatic Stress Disorder (PTSD).
-Individuals who suffer from this destructive form of stress may continually re-experience the event in any number of ways, with symptoms ranging from distressing dreams and hallucinations to a physiological reaction when exposed to stimuli that resemble the traumatic event.
+Direct personal exposure to an extreme traumatic event is known to trigger Post-Traumatic Stress Disorder (PTSD).
+Individuals who suffer from this destructive form of stress may continually re-experience the event in any number of ways.
+Their symptoms can ranging from distressing dreams and hallucinations to a physiological reaction when exposed to stimuli that resemble the original traumatic event.
 Counseling can help them understand and work to overcome their symptoms.

 In addition to the cumulative stress inherent in their work, first responders can struggle to prevent the physical strain of the job from effecting their health.
-They often work long hours and lack of sleep from having a negative impact on themselves, their job performance, and their relationships.
+They often work long hours and don’t get enough sleep which has a negative impact on themselves, their job performance, and their relationships.
 Individuals and departments can benefit from identifying the physical, emotional, behavioral, and job performance symptoms that may signal a problem.
 Identifying the problem allows therapy to be put in place to begin resolve specific issues.

 email us or call us at 973-454-5569.